 Sometimes the best programme doesn’t mean the right fit.
-How you feel at the university is just as important as the quality of the programme.
+How you feel at the university is just as important as the quality of the MBA programme.
 The best way to find out if the school of your dreams is, in fact, what you imagine it to be, is to plan a campus visit.

 Get a first-hand impression

 Websites, brochures and catalogues can only show you so much.
 A campus visit is your chance to get a first-hand feel of the atmosphere at the school.
 Walking around the campus can help you get a real impression of what life would be like at the university.
+The best time to visit a business school campus is during the academic year.
+Thus, you can make the most of attending classes, extracurricular and networking events, and meeting admissions officers.

-Meet current students
+Meet current students on campus

 One of the most valuable experiences of a campus visit is getting to talk to people.
 This is your chance to meet current students, faculty and admissions officers, and ask questions.
 Most of them would be willing to openly discuss their experiences and their angle on university life.
-Make a list of important questions, so you don’t forget anything.
-Here are some ideas:

 After you have gathered the information you need, reflect and ask yourself the question “Do I see myself here?”, “Do I feel comfortable here?”